nicolasdao/puffy/README.md

 > NOTE: If the APIs you need are solely contained in the `puffy-core`, we recommend to install `puffy-core` rather than `puffy`.

 ## `fetch`

+> This API can benefit from being wrapped into the `catchErrors` API, so it becomes more reliable.
+To see a live example, please refer to the annexes under the [Wrapping the `fetch` API into `catchErrors`](#wrapping-the-fetch-api-into-catchErrors) section.

 ```js
 const { fetch } = require('puffy')